jengel3/InstaBetter/README.md

 ## Features
 * Save hi-res images and videos
 * Hold down on images to zoom
-* Hold down on profile pictures to zoom
 * Mute users from the home and activity feeds
 * Hide sponsored ads
 * Custom Locations for Media